NBISweden/SMS_6701_plus1_nucleosome_position_library_from_yeast/Notebook.md

 ### Create tiles

-Note the capital `-P` argument when using the format in the GSE140614 file
+Note the capital `-P` argument when using the simplified format of the plusone file.

     $ ../scripts/create_sequence_tiles.py -f genome.fa -P plusonefile.tsv -o outfile.fas